mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/collaborator_objects.md

 ## Definition

-Objects that are stored as state in other objects are called Collaborator Objects.
+Objects that are stored as state in other objects are called Collaborator Objects i.e. assigned to an object's instance variables.

 Collaborator objects are not strictly custom objects.
 Built in object types in ruby are also technically collavorator objects.

+Collaborator Objects can be of any type.

+## What is collaboration?

+Collaboration is a way of modeling relationshops between different objects.

+## What kind of relationship exists between collaborator objects?

+Collaborator objects have an **associative** relationship with each other.
+It can be thought of as a 'has a' relationship.
+For example a Library 'has a' book.

+A collaborative relationship is a relationship of association - not of inheritance.
+Collaboration is a 'has a' relationship rather than an 'is a' relationship.

 ## Why are they called 'collaborators'?